fabianbees/icingaweb2-module-grafana/doc/03-module-configuration.md

 ---

 ### host
-**Required** Hostname and port or Grafana url depending on your Grafana installation.
+**Required** Hostname and port or Grafana URL depending on your Grafana installation.

 For example `127.0.0.1:300` or `localhost:3000` or `grafana-host-domain.tld/grafana` or `10.111.1.1/grafana`